Topics

 Any video editor I tested took much longer to export to FLV video in comparison with exporting to QuickTime or another standard format.
 In other words, you could export your projects to Quicktime and then use AVS Video Converter to convert them quickly to FLV.

-I have not tested the other formats, but I find the converter already worthwile for its FLV export alone, since it can save you a lot of time.
-These are the formats it can handle:
+I have not tested the other formats, but I found the converter already worthwhile for its FLV export alone, since it could save you a lot of time.
+AVS converter claims to handle the formats below, but there were quite a few complaints later on by readers and supports reacts notoriously slow, so be cautious:

 HD Video (inc. AVCHD, MPEG-2 HD and WMV HD), TOD, MOD, M2TS, AVI (DivX, Xvid, etc.), MP4 (inc. Sony PSP and Apple iPod), WMV, 3GP, QuickTime (MOV, QT), SWF, DVD, VOB, VRO, MPEG-1, 2, 4, H.263, H.264, Real Video, DVR-MS, MKV, FLV